 Jackson is a somewhat small city located in the state of Alabama.
 With a population of 4,967 people and four constituent neighborhoods, Jackson is the 112th largest community in Alabama.

-The education level of Jackson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.33% of adults 25 and older in Jackson have a college degree.
+The percentage of adults in Jackson with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.36% of adults in Jackson have a bachelor's degree or advanced degree.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and African languages.